kubernetes-retired/service-catalog/docs/walkthrough-1.7.md

 ```

-# Step 5 - Requesting a `ServiceInstanceCredential` to use the `ServiceInstance`
+# Step 5 - Requesting a `ServiceBinding` to use the `ServiceInstance`

 Now that our `ServiceInstance` has been created, we can bind to it.
 To accomplish this,
-we'll create a `ServiceInstanceCredential` resource.
+we'll create a `ServiceBinding` resource.
 Do so with the following
 command:

 ```console